riboseinc/jekyll-theme-open-project/README.md

   type: Organization
 ```

-### Project data (along with software and specs)
+### Project, spec and software data

-See above section about project data structure.
+See the section about project data structure.

-When used within hub site, each project is expected to contain directly inside
+In addition to that, _when used within hub site_ each project subdirectory
-project directory a file "index.md" with frontmatter like this:
+must contain a file "index.md" with frontmatter like this:

 ```yaml
 title: Sample Awesome Project